-Figures~\ref{S2_IPRvsSVD}e and f show the modulus of two first eigenvectors, $\mathbf{U}^{(1)}_\textrm{out}$ and $\mathbf{U}^{(2)}_\textrm{out}$.
+Supplementary Figures~\ref{S2_IPRvsSVD}e and f show the modulus of two first eigenvectors, $\mathbf{U}^{(1)}_\textrm{out}$ and $\mathbf{U}^{(2)}_\textrm{out}$.
 They clearly show a complementary feature.
-While $\mathbf{U}^{(1)}_\textrm{out}$ is associated with the fat layer, $\mathbf{U}^{(2)}_\textrm{out}$ maps onto the muscle part of the pork chop [Fig.~\ref{S2_IPRvsSVD}h].
+While $\mathbf{U}^{(1)}_\textrm{out}$ is associated with the fat layer, $\mathbf{U}^{(2)}_\textrm{out}$ maps onto the muscle part of the pork chop [Supplementary Figure~\ref{S2_IPRvsSVD}h].
 This result can be understood by the discontinuity of the speed-of-sound between the muscle and fat parts of the pork chop that breaks the spatial invariance and isoplanicity.
-As a consequence, the SVD process tends to converge onto eigenstates associated with the most isoplanatic components of $\mathbf{D}_{\bm{ro}}$.
+As a consequence, the SVD process tends to converge onto eigenstates associated with the most isoplanatic components of $\mathbf{D}_{\mathbf{r}\mathbf{c}}$.

 This property is not satisfactory in the present case since each eigenvector only covers a part of the probe aperture.
-In other words, the phases of $\mathbf{U}^{(1)}$ [Fig.~\ref{S2_IPRvsSVD}i] and $\mathbf{U}^{(2)}$ [Fig.~\ref{S2_IPRvsSVD}j] are only satisfying estimators of $\mathbf{T}$ over some parts of the probe.
+In other words, the phases of $\mathbf{U}^{(1)}$ [Supplementary Figure~\ref{S2_IPRvsSVD}i] and $\mathbf{U}^{(2)}$ [Supplementary Figure~\ref{S2_IPRvsSVD}j] are only satisfying estimators of $\mathbf{T}$ over some parts of the probe.
 Therefore, they cannot independently lead to an aberration compensation over the full numerical aperture.

 To circumvent that problem, one can take advantage of the analogy with iterative time reversal (ITR).
-The eigenvector $\mathbf{U}^{(1)}_\textrm{out}$ can actually be seen as the result of the following fictitious experiment that consists in illuminating the virtual scatterer by an arbitrary wave-front and recording the reflected wave-field [Fig.~\ref{S2_IPRvsSVD}a].
-This wave-field is time-reversed and back-emitted towards the virtual scatterer [Fig.~\ref{S2_IPRvsSVD}b].
+The eigenvector $\mathbf{U}^{(1)}_\textrm{out}$ can actually be seen as the result of the following fictitious experiment that consists in illuminating the virtual scatterer by an arbitrary wave-front and recording the reflected wave-field [Supplementary Figure~\ref{S2_IPRvsSVD}a].
+This wave-field is time-reversed and back-emitted towards the virtual scatterer [Supplementary Figure~\ref{S2_IPRvsSVD}b].
 This process can then be iterated many times and each step can be mathematically written as:

 with $\mathbf{W}^{(n)}$, the wave-front at iteration $n$ of the ITR process and $\sigma$, the scatterer reflectivity.
 ITR is shown to converge towards a time-reversal invariant that is nothing other than the first eigenvector, $\mathbf{U}^{(1)}_\textrm{out}=\lim\limits_{n \rightarrow +\infty} \mathbf{W}^{(n)}$.